“I say yes to participating in research because it definitely allows you to gain knowledge, which is key to me.”

 “Of all the things that come along with SCI, spasticity is the biggest hindrance that I have,” says Chernesky.

 Dr. Sawatzky explains that vibration wave platform therapy is thought to help most people by stimulating muscle activity and building strength.
 Vibrations could also work by potentially distracting from the signals that stimulate the muscle contraction, thus reducing spasticity.

 Chernesky and the other study participants chose the vibration wave frequency they were comfortable with and used the platform on and off for 16 weeks, three times per day.
 Of the three study participants, only Chernesky found the therapy beneficial.

-“I found that the vibration platform activated a lot of the smaller more intrinsic stabilizing muscles and by doing that it created more stability in my core and allowed the overactive muscles, the larger hyperactive muscles, to relax when the more atrophied muscles became activated.”
+“I found that the vibration platform activated a lot of the smaller more intrinsic stabilizing muscles,” explains Chernesky.
+“By doing that, it created more stability in my core and allowed the overactive muscles, the larger hyperactive muscles, to relax when the more atrophied muscles became activated.”